Royal Rumble (2022): Background

-The Royal Rumble is an annual gimmick event, produced every January by WWE since 1988.
+The Royal Rumble is an annual gimmick event produced every January by WWE since 1988.
 It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, originally dubbed the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.

 Announced on September 27, 2021, the 2022 event was the 35th event in the Royal Rumble chronology and was scheduled to be held on Saturday, January 29 at The Dome at America's Center in St. Louis, Missouri.
 It featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first Royal Rumble to air on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
+In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first Royal Rumble to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
 Additionally, this was WWE's first pay-per-view to livestream on Disney+ Hotstar in Indonesia, as it was announced that The Walt Disney Company and WWE inked a multi-year deal to make Disney+ Hotstar as its exclusive home for WWE Network in Indonesia on January 27.
+Tickets went on sale on October 15 through Ticketmaster.

 The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.

 For 2022, the men and women could choose which world championship to challenge for at WrestleMania 38; the men could choose Raw's WWE Championship or SmackDown's Universal Championship, while the women could choose the Raw Women's Championship or SmackDown Women's Championship.
 In September 2021, NXT was rebranded as "NXT 2.0" and reverted to being WWE's developmental territory.
 While NXT's championships—the NXT Championship and NXT Women's Championship—were eligible choices for the Rumble winners in 2020 and 2021, they were not eligible choices for the 2022 Royal Rumble.